 Denmark's easternmost island in the Baltic sea is a sight to behold.
 The island receives many hours of sunshine and its extraordinary light has a long history of attracting artists.
 This slow-paced, friendly place is the only place in Denmark where you can walk craggy, granite coastline.
 Known for pure, white beaches, you can enjoy a unique island culture of round churches, regional delecacies, and quaint fishing villages, all among postcard-perfect scenery.

 Fyn often gets overlooked for the bright lights of Copenhagen and Aarhus, but it shouldn't be that way.
 The island is home to Denmark's vibrant third largest city, Odense, is the birthplace of Hans Christian Andersen, and offers farm fresh cuisine and laid back countryside living.
 Continue below to get a closer look at this Danish hidden gem.

-If you're looking for things to do in Copenhagen and have time to go a little further afield, then head north of the city along the Danish Riviera of North Zealand.
+If you're looking for things to do in Copenhagen and have time to go a little further afield, then head north along the Danish Riviera of North Zealand.
 It's the perfect place to venture out on day trips from Copenhagen, or to extend your holiday with a stay in North Zealand's hotels, inns or holiday homes.

 Koldinghus Castle Ruin is a treat in itself, but it also houses some interesting museums, including one dedicated to Danish silver.
 Just outside Kolding, you’ll find the Trapholt museum, where you can enjoy contemporary art, handicrafts and design.